dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

 Exit time: 3/10/2025 12:19:58am
 G/L of: 21.90
 Drawdown change: 21.90
-DONE short partial profit (closed after peak and pullback but still ITM)
+short partial profit (closed after peak and pullback but still ITM)

 =======================================================================
 Using a few reset accounts to try to get trades around max drawdowns